VA Rating Reductions & "Poking the Bear"

 - Check your protections.
 How long has your rating been in effect?
 Are you over 55?
 Do you have P&T status?
 The more protections you have, the lower your risk.
 See our Rating Protections guide.

 - Document your worst days.
 Keep a symptom journal.
 Note flare-ups, missed work, activities you can't do.
-This becomes powerful evidence if your condition is variable.
+This becomes strong evidence if your condition is variable.

 - Talk to your VSO first.
 An accredited representative can review your file and give you an honest assessment of whether an increase claim makes sense.